 It is unlikely that a substantial amount of recreational fishing occurs on the high seas (greater than 200 NM from shore).
-The size of a ship able to reach the distance of the high seas would exceed most recreational boat sizes registered with the U.S. Coast Guard (U.S. Coast Guard, 2015).
+The size of a ship capable of safely transiting into the high seas would exceed the size of most recreational vessels registered with the U.S. Coast Guard (U.S. Coast Guard, 2017).